 This gives you a better chance at finding cheaper ammunition.
 When you’re searching don’t forget to increase your search criteria to include 5.56 NATO in your search to broaden your possibility of finding cheap bulk ammo.

 Just remember that different grain weight bullets with different charges may impact differently on target.
-This will really only matter if you’re shooting longer distance matches, or hunting at longer distances.
+This will really only matter if you’re shooting longer-distance matches, or hunting at longer distances.

 Conclusion:

-Buy as much of the cheapest name brand ammo you can find that you know for a fact will work in your rifle.
+Buy as much of the cheapest name-brand ammo as you can find that you know for a fact will work in your rifle.
+If you can do that, you won’t be as affected by the next round of ammo price hikes and shortages.

-I hope this short guide has helped you get the cheap bulk 223 ammo that you’re looking for.
+I hope this short guide has helped you get the cheap bulk 223 Remington ammo that you’re looking for.